 Norton Women’s Doula Program works to improve health outcomes for Black mothers

-“Our doula program is the first of its kind in the region,” said Cara L. Bland, regional practice manager, Norton Medical Group.
+“Our doula program is the first of its kind in the region,” said Cara L. Bland, director of operations, Norton Medical Group.
 “While doulas are welcome in many birthing hospitals, this is the first program in Kentucky that employs doulas as part of the care team.”

 Which patients are eligible for the doula program?